-If you fail a driving skills test, you must wait fourteen 14 days before taking another driving skills test.
+If you fail a driving skills examination, you must wait 14 days before taking another driving skills examination.

-If you fail three driving skills tests while holding a learner’s permit, you must wait two months following the date of the last failed skills test before attempting another skills test.
+If you fail three driving skills examinations while holding a learner’s permit, you must wait two months following the date of the last failed skills examination before attempting another skills examination.

-You will be required to renew your learner’s permit if it expires before you are eligible for additional testing.
+You will be required to renew your learner’s permit if it expires before you are eligible for additional driving skills examinations.

-When taking the driving skills test, you must pay particular attention to the following situations:
+When taking the driving skills examination, you must pay particular attention to the following situations: